 - Keep it multilingual

 - Keep drillable graphical elements, including charts, tables, stats, etc.

 - Select colors—keeping culture and color blindness in mind

 As you blend some of the must-have features, your single-screen user interface (aka dashboard) is ready to help better decision making.
 Executive dashboards improve the organizational culture, eliminating manual errors.

-You can help in a big way in the custom dashboard development process with your insights on the type of dashboard that suits your needs most.
+You can help in a big way in the custom business dashboard development process with your insights.

 Types of Business Dashboards

 Image 2: Analytics Dashboard Example | Image Source